Feer98k/News/README.md

   - Go to the KeyURL interface within the key in com.example.news package
   - Modify the KEY variable by placing the api key inside the parentheses
   - Example: String KEY = "7a73fe8d19tc4b84b5a399fcc0311kcd";

-after following these steps the application available ready to use.

 Minimum OS: Android 4.1 (API level 16).